Empty-Whisper/WhispEngine/README.md

 Extract .zip files inside a folder and open the .exe file.

+## For Correction

+There is a Menu in Main Menu Bar called "Debug Tools" to be able to correct better, more visual.

+* Octree: Main Menu Bar -> Octree -> Show scene
+* MousePicking: Main Menu Bar -> Mouse picking RayCast
+* AABB/OBB: In each ComponentMesh on inspector can change to visualize the two bounging boxes, aabb(green) obb(blue)

 #### Contols
 * View around:  	         	Right click
 * Move through viewport: 	WASD + Right click